twilson63/permaweb-cookbook/src/kits/react/turbo.md

 ::: tip SUCCESS
 You should now have a React Application on the Permaweb!
 Great Job!
 :::

-### Congrats!
+## Congratulations!

-You just published a react application on the Permaweb!
-This app will be hosted forever!
+You just published a React application on the Permaweb!